 The Banking Law Committee, chaired by William F. Kroener, III, held its 2013 Annual Meeting in Washington, D.C., from November 7 through 9.
 The meeting featured a keynote speech by Tim Mayopoulos, the CEO of Fannie Mae.
 In addition, the Committee presented seven CLE programs on new and evolving topics in banking law.
-All of the program materials from the 2013 Banking Committee Meeting are available through the Committee’s website.
 Some of the highlights of the panels are as follows:

 A Look Inside the CFPB

-Meghan Musselman moderated the panel, “A Look Inside the CFPB” (audio), consisting of Ron Rubin and Andrew Miller.
+Meghan Musselman moderated the panel, “A Look Inside the CFPB”, consisting of Ron Rubin and Andrew Miller.
 The panel addressed the genesis of the CFPB, its position relative to other related agencies, and the CFPB’s recent activity.

 In-House General Counsel Panel

-The “In-House General Counsel Panel” (audio), of John Finneran, Gerald Hurst, and Berit Block, moderated by Heather Koenig, discussed the challenges facing bank general counsel in the post-Dodd-Frank-world.
+The “In-House General Counsel Panel”, of John Finneran, Gerald Hurst, and Berit Block, moderated by Heather Koenig, discussed the challenges facing bank general counsel in the post-Dodd-Frank-world.
 The panel touched on key issues related to managing relationships, sources of increasing risk, and heightened governance expectations, among other things.

 View from the Hill

-“View from the Hill” (audio), was a panel of Andrew Olmem, Sam Woodall, and Tara Foscato, moderated by Eli Peterson, which provided insight into Congress’s legislative priorities with respect to financial services.
+“View from the Hill”, was a panel of Andrew Olmem, Sam Woodall, and Tara Foscato, moderated by Eli Peterson, which provided insight into Congress’s legislative priorities with respect to financial services.